nrt-library/nrt-library/guides/guide-for-local-build.md

 git push -u origin MY-BRANCH-NAME
 ```

-Alternatively, If your branch exist online, you can push changes as:
+Alternatively, If your branch exist online already, you can push changes as:

 ```git
 git push origin MY-BRANCH-NAME